britram/taps-transports/draft-ietf-taps-transports.md

 The User Datagram Protocol (UDP) {{RFC0768}} {{RFC2460}} is an IETF standards track transport protocol.
 It provides a unidirectional datagram protocol that preserves message boundaries.
-It provides  no error correction,congestion control, or flow control.
+It provides  no error correction, congestion control, or flow control.
 It can be used to send  broadcast datagrams (IPv4) or multicast datagrams (IPv4 and IPv6), in addition to unicast and anycast datagrams.
-IETF guidance on the use of UDP is provided in {{I-D.ietf-tsvwg- rfc5405bis}}.
+IETF guidance on the use of UDP is provided in
+{{I-D.ietf-tsvwg-rfc5405bis}}.
 UDP is widely implemented and widely used by common applications, including DNS.

 ### Protocol Description

 UDP is a connection-less protocol that maintains message boundaries, with no connection setup or feature negotiation.
-The protocol uses independent messages, ordinarily called datagrams.
-Each stream of messages is independently managed, therefore retransmission does not hold back data sent using other logical streams.
-It provides detection of payload errors and misdelivery of packets to an unintended endpoint, either of which result in discard of received datagrams, with no indication to the user of the service.
+The protocol uses independent messages, ordinarily called datagrams. <!--Each stream of messages is independently managed, therefore a retransmission does not hold back data sent using other logical streams.--> It provides detection of payload errors and misdelivery of packets to an unintended endpoint, either of which result in discard of received datagrams, with no indication to the user of the service.

 It is possible to create IPv4 UDP datagrams with no checksum, and while this is generally discouraged {{RFC1122}} {{I-D.ietf-tsvwg-rfc5405bis}}, certain special cases permit this use.
 These datagrams rely on the IPv4 header checksum to protect from misdelivery to an unintended endpoint.
-IPv6 does not by permit UDP datagrams with no checksum, although in certain cases this rule may be relaxed
+IPv6 does not permit UDP datagrams with no checksum, although in certain cases this rule may be relaxed
-{{RFC6935}}.
-The checksum support considerations for omitting the checksum are defined in {{RFC6936}}.
+{{RFC6935}}. <!--The checksum support considerations for omitting the checksum are defined in {{RFC6936}}. -->

 UDP does not provide reliability and does not provide retransmission.
 This implies messages may be re-ordered, lost, or duplicated in transit.